wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 ![](@attachment/Clipboard_2020-02-05-19-14-46.png)

 What you can do is stick a function into a variable, and then at a later point in time, you can have access to that function.
-A closure comes into play because you can access the function even though the outer funciton is done.
+A closure comes into play because you can access the function even though the outer function is done.

 We learned in scoping that when a function is done,  anytime there are scoped variables that aren't returned from the function, they are not accessible.

 Now we get this weird thing where when we run the function outside of it, it's still able to access it.
 That is what is referred to as a **closure**.

-Javascript is able to create functions inside of functions, and it can still reach outside to the parent scope, and even though the oute`r function is done running, it will still maintain that variable in memory so that we can then access it at a later time.
+Javascript is able to create functions inside of functions, and it can still reach outside to the parent scope, and even though the outer function is done running, it will still maintain that variable in memory so that we can then access it at a later time.

 The variable is not **cleaned up** or "**garbage collected**" which is a term that is often used.

-Why would that be helfpul?
+Why would that be helpful?
 It looks very confusing.

 ### Examples of Closures